Ema datshi: Gallery

-Any kind of datshi can be made using any vegetable or meat products.
-Popular variations of this dish include kewa datshi (potato version), shakam datshi (dried beef version), semchung datshi (beans version), sikam datshi (pork version) and shamu datshi (mushroom version).
-Kewa datshi is a variation of the ema datshi, where potatoes replace chili peppers as the main ingredient.
-Semchung datshi is another vegetarian version of ema datshi where beans replace chili peppers as the main ingredients.
-Shamu datshi is a milder version of ema datshi, where mushrooms replace chili peppers as the main ingredient.
-Shakam datshi is the meat version of ema datshi that use beef as the main ingredient.
-Sikam datshi is another meat variation of ema datshi that uses pork as the main ingredient.

 Ingredients

 The ingredients used in ema datshi are chilies, spring onions, farm cheese, vegetable oil and salt.
 In kewa datshi the ingredients used are potatoes and datshi (Bhutanese cheese).
 The potatoes are first boiled and then added to the dish after.
 In shamu datshi the main ingredients are mushroom and datshi.
 Varieties of mushrooms can be used depending on availability and preference.
 Local wild mushrooms are preferred to have a more genuine flavour.
 In shakam datshi the main ingredients are shakam (dried beef) and datshi whereas in sikam datshi the main ingredients are sikam (pork) and datshi with lots of chillies.

 Serving

 Ema datshi is often served as a main course, accompanied by red rice and other Bhutanese dishes like phaksha paa (dried pork with red chilies) or jasha maroo (spicy chicken curry).
 Kewa datshi is typically served as a side dish to complement other Bhutanese main courses.
 It is also part of the staple diet in Bhutanese cuisine.
 Shamu datshi is usually served as a main course, accompanied by red rice or other traditional Bhutanese grains.
 It may be paired with side dishes like khur-le (buckwheat pancakes) or Bhutanese salad.
 Shakam ema datshi is often served as a main course, accompanied by traditional Bhutanese staples like red rice.
 It can also be complemented with side dishes such as buckwheat pancakes (khur-le) or Bhutanese salads.
 Siakm datshi (dried pork curry) is usually served as a main course, accompanied by traditional Bhutanese staples like red rice.
 It may be served with side dishes such as buckwheat pancakes (khur-le) or Bhutanese salad.